Breast Reconstruction Can Restore Your Figure and Self-confidence

 Your Breast Reconstruction Consultation

-Before scheduling surgery, each patient will have a private consultation with Dr. Boudreaux.
-He will review your medical history and current health conditions before discussing your goals for treatment.
-In some cases, Dr. Boudreaux can complete the reconstructive procedure at the same time as the mastectomy.
+Before scheduling surgery, each patient will have a private consultation with Dr. Boudreaux or Dr. Claiborne.
+They will review your medical history and current health conditions before discussing your goals for treatment.
+In some cases, Dr. Boudreaux and Dr. Claiborne can complete the reconstructive procedure at the same time as the mastectomy.

 Women who have lost one or both breasts due to cancer or other trauma and wish to restore the natural curve of their figures often make excellent candidates for reconstruction surgery.

-During your consultation, Dr. Boudreaux will also discuss your reconstructive options with you.
+During your consultation, Dr. Boudreaux or Dr. Claiborne will also discuss your reconstructive options with you.
 Some patients may be recommended for FLAP reconstruction, whereas others may be better-suited for implants.
-Dr. Boudreaux will help you choose which technique will provide the most benefit for your individual needs.
+Dr. Boudreaux and Dr. Claiborne will help you choose which technique will provide the most benefit for your individual needs.

 The Initial Procedure

 Many patients who have previously undergone and healed from a mastectomy no longer have an adequate amount of available tissue to accommodate an implant.
-During this initial procedure, Dr. Boudreaux will place a tissue expander in the chest.
-Over the course of several months, he will add saline to the expander, gradually stretching the skin to the desired size and capacity to hold the implant.
+During this initial procedure, Dr. Boudreaux or Dr. Claiborne will place a tissue expander in the chest.
+Over the course of several months, they will add saline to the expander, gradually stretching the skin to the desired size and capacity to hold the implant.
 In some cases, a permanent expander may be placed and serve as the implant.

 Once the tissue has been sufficiently expanded, a saline or silicone implant can be placed.
-Dr. Boudreaux will create a small incision to carefully place and position the implants, similar to a breast augmentation procedure.
-Once the implant is in place, he will suture and bandage your incisions.
+Dr. Boudreaux or Dr. Claiborne will create a small incision to carefully place and position the implants, similar to a breast augmentation procedure.
+Once the implant is in place, they will suture and bandage your incisions.
 Patients who require nipple reconstruction will return for a third procedure after recovering from the implant placement surgery.

 Schedule Your Consultation

-If you have lost one or both breasts and would like to restore your natural figure, please contact our office today to schedule your consultation with Dr. Boudreaux.
+If you have lost one or both breasts and would like to restore your natural figure, please contact our office today to schedule your consultation with Dr. Boudreaux or Dr. Claiborne.

 “From Dr. Boudreaux's wonderful bedside manner to his amazing staff, I could not have had a better experience!
 I have recommended and will continue to recommend Dr. Boudreaux to my clients and friends.” - Ruthie